phylotastic/phylotastic/admin/first_year_report.md

 Mainly for purposes of formative evaluation, we have gathered a variety of concrete examples and test cases including
 * ~150 photographs of signs from zoos, museums, gardens, etc, used to evaluate OCR and name-recognition
 * 8 studies with test files for name-recognition in PDFs, text and jpg
-* collections of 20 species lists of various types for use in testing, including surveys or inventories of particular taxa and regions, redlists, arbitrary samples of a taxon, and species names identified in a particular digital source
+* over 20 species lists of various types for use in testing, including surveys or inventories of particular taxa and regions, redlists, arbitrary samples of a taxon, and species names identified in a particular digital source.
+For instance, there is a list of 85 liverwort species found on Svalbard.
+* 10 lists that include metadata in Darwin archive format.

 ## Accomplishments: Documentation

 * services docs: https://github.com/phylotastic/phylo_services_docs
-* portal docs: NA
+* portal docs: embedded (crude drafts, currently)
-* mobile app docs: embedded docs only
+* mobile app docs: embedded docs only (very simple)
 * registry docs: see services docs

 ## Accomplishments: Project management